fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 # Hands-on-Automated-phishing-Analysis-using-n8n
 Developed an automated phishing analysis system that parses emails, extracts embedded links, and validates them against URLscan.io, URLhaus, and VirusTotal.
-The tool generates a detailed threat report[...]
+The tool generates a detailed threat report with severity scoring and delivers notifications to Slack, enabling rapid incident response and streamlined SOC operations.

 ---

 ## Introduction

 Email remains one of the most common attack vectors for phishing campaigns.
-Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifi[...]
+Security teams often face challenges in rapidly analyzing suspicious emails due to manual link inspection and delayed notifications.
+Automated workflows can dramatically reduce the time to detection and response.

 The system ingests incoming Outlook emails, parses messages for indicators of compromise, and checks embedded URLs against URLscan.io and VirusTotal using their APIs.
-Results are merged into a consoli[...]
+Results are merged into a consolidated report and delivered to Slack for immediate action.

 This project highlights my skills in: